cernekee/ocproxy/README.md

     openvpn --script-security 2 --config example.ovpn \
             --dev "|HOME=$HOME vpnns --attach"

-These commands connect to an ocserv or openvpn gateway, then tells vpnns to set up a tunnel device, default route, and resolv.conf inside the namespace created above.
+These commands connect to an ocserv or openvpn gateway, then tell vpnns to set up a tunnel device, default route, and resolv.conf inside the namespace created above.
 On success, the web browser will have connectivity.